Official Dodgeball Rules

 2. 6 standard IDA-approved balls (8.25” foam balls) are placed on the centerline in two groups of 3.
 Each group of 3 is placed at opposite ends of the centerline, in front of the referees.

 3. Opening Rush: Players must be touching the back wall at the start of the game.
 After the starting countdown of “3, 2, 1 Dodgeball!” teams approach the centerline to retrieve the balls (see Other Details #3).
+Alternatively, teams will simply start with 3 balls each at their back wall.

 4. Teams can only take the 3 balls to their right initially (see Technical #2).